ThilinaRajapakse/simpletransformers/README.md

 >wrong_preds: List of InputExample objects corresponding to each incorrect prediction by the model

+**`predict(self, to_predict)`**

+Performs predictions on a list of text.

+Args:
+>to_predict: A python list of text (str) to be sent to the model for prediction.

+Returns:
+>preds: A python list of the predictions (0 or 1) for each text.
+>model_outputs: A python list of the raw model outputs for each text.

 **`train(self, train_dataset, output_dir)`**

 Trains the model on train_dataset.